 Stereotyping is a problem for many communities.
 Often Native Americans are depicted as a single homogenous group, when in reality there is huge diversity between tribes, or they are shown as an anachronism from the past, even though they have contemporary lives in thriving communities.
 Here are some resources that can help deconstruct these and other stereotypes:

-• Stereotypes and Tonto – This lesson from Teaching Tolerance, for grades 6-12, has students discuss how Native Americans are depicted in movies and includes an article as well as a short video titled, How Hollywood Stereotyped the Native Americans.
+• Stereotypes and Tonto – This lesson from Teaching Tolerance, for grades 6-12, has students discuss how Native Americans are depicted in movies.

 • Unlearning “Indian” Stereotypes – This short video teaches students about racial stereotypes and the history of Native Americans through the eyes of a young person.
 This resource is available for purchase through Rethinking Schools.